 Jean: Mm hmm.

-John: Donate and get your copy of the book at focusonthefamily.com/broadcast.
-Or when you call 800-A-FAMILY.
-Well, on behalf of Jim Daly and the entire team here, thanks for listening to Focus on the Family.
-I’m John Fuller, inviting you back next time as we once again hear from Dr. Leman and help you and your family thrive in Christ.
+John: And let me mention that right now there’s a matching gift opportunity that’s going on and some generous supporters of the ministry have offered to match your donation dollar for dollar.
+So, your support goes twice as far to give even more families hope.
+Donate today when you call 800-A-FAMILY or stop by focusonthefamily.com/broadcast.
+On behalf of Jim Daly and the entire team thanks for joining us today for Focus on the Family.
+I’m John Fuller, inviting you back as we once again help you and your family thrive in Christ.